bonitasoft/bonita-doc/md/api-extensions.md

 * Return an XML content with specific media type and character set
 * Call to external SOAP webservice (requires internet connexion)

-A REST API extension example with SQL dataSource is available on [Bonitasoft Community Github repository](https://github.com/Bonitasoft-Community/rest-api-sql-data-source).
+Another REST API extension example with SQL data source is available on [Bonitasoft Community](http://community.bonitasoft.com/project/data-source-rest-api-extension).
 This example show how to execute SQL queries on a external database.